MiloAlphaKilo/DSND_Projects/README.md

 The model creates some histograms of the data frame some are useful some aren't.
 There is also a seaborn heat map included to show some correlations between dimensions.

 The first project's jupyter notebooks can be found in the Project 1 folder.

+### Technicalities
+There are a few points to note on the data set.

+* The data set is fictional
+* The data set is clean
+* The data set feels on the small side
+* There are a few biases in the data
+  - It's weighted towards the male gender
+  - It has a strong representation from the R & D department